Domesticated plants and animals of Austronesia: Tacca leontopetaloides (Polynesian arrowroot)

 Polynesian arrowroot was a minor staple among Austronesians.
 The roots are bitter if not prepared properly, thus it was only cultivated as a secondary crop to staples like Dioscorea alata and Colocasia esculenta.
 Its importance increased for settlers in the Pacific Islands, where food plants were scarcer, and it was introduced to virtually all the inhabited islands.
 They were valued for their ability to grow in low islands and atolls, and were often the staple crops in islands with these conditions.
 In larger islands, they were usually allowed to grow feral and were useful only as famine food.
 Several cultivars have been developed in Polynesia due to the thousands of years of artificial selection.
 The starch extracted from the root with traditional methods can last for a very long time, and thus can be stored or traded.
 The starch can be cooked in leaves to make starchy puddings.
 Due to the introduction of modern crops, it is rarely cultivated today.

 The names for Polynesian arrowroot in Austronesian languages reflect its secondary importance as a crop.
 They are often reassignments from names of other starch crops, rather than specifically being for Polynesian arrowroot.
 Usually, the names of Polynesian arrowroot are transferred from the names of the sago palms (Metroxylon sagu), giant swamp taros (Cyrtosperma merkusii), and fermented breadfruit (Artocarpus altilis).

 Derivations from Proto-Malayo-Polynesian *sagu ("sago palm"), include Chamorro and Toba Batak sagu.
 Derivations from Proto-Polynesian *mā ("fermented breadfruit"), included Tongan māhoaʻa; Tokelauan mahoā; Anutan maoa; East Futunan māsoʻā; Samoan māsoā; and Tuvaluan māsoa.
 Derivations from Proto-Polynesian *bulaka (giant swamp taro) include Patpatar and Tolai pulaka.
 Derivations from Proto-Austronesian *biRaq (giant taro) include Äiwoo (to)piya.
-And finally, derivations from Proto-Oceanic Rabia (sago) include Bauan yabia; and Pileni, Rarotongan, and Hawaiian pia.
+And finally, derivations from Proto-Oceanic Rabia (sago) include Bauan yabia; and Pileni, Rarotongan, Samoan, Niuean, Tahitian, Rapa Nui, and Hawaiian pia.